 Her friends tried to stop her, but Mary waxed lyrical, talking about forgiveness as if Bert was some teenage boy who fell for a trick instead of of a big old man who was ruled by his gonads and decided to replace his 40 year old wife with a new model.

 Mary's lawyer cautioned her; for it seemed clear to the world that the only reason

 Bert wanted her back is because he didn't want to lose the house.

-But Mary, infused with a sense of being magnaimus, decided to give Bert another chance.
+But Mary, infused with a sense of being magnanimous, decided to give Bert another chance.

 Good Deeds Never Go Unpunished

-He was dying, and there was Mary, turning into his nurse.
+He was dying and could not be alone, so there was Mary, turning into his nurse.